 Electricity has a wide range of applications as it is a clean and an efficient media of energy transport.
 Per capita electric energy consumption in India is about 879 kWh (2012) and the source of electricity generation plays a significant role in energy management and conservation.
 Electricity generation has been largely dependent on fossil fuels (coal) which are mostly centralized.
-Centralized generation and sparsely located loads are the prime reasons for un-electrified rural households with higher transmission and distribution (T&D) losses.
-Indian electrical power transmission and distribution network encounters higher losses (~24 per cent) compared to other countries (China-6 per cent, Australia-5 per cent, Bangladesh-10 per cent, Germany-4 per cent) and world average (~10 per cent) due to un-metered electricity supply, un-authorized expansion, theft and pilferage at the distribution side (CEA 2013).
+Centralized generation and sparsely located loads are the prime reasons for un-electrified rural households with higher transmission and distribution (T & D) losses.
+Indian electrical power transmission and distribution network encounters higher losses (~24%) compared to other countries (China-6%, Australia-5%, Bangladesh- 10%, Germany-4%) and world average (~10%) due to un-metered electricity supply, un-authorized expansion, theft and pilferage at the distribution side (CEA 2013).
 Transmission networks are being strengthened with the advanced (electronic) metering facility in many urban regions.
-In this context, innovations in power sector through distributed/decentralized generation (DG), micro-grid and smart grid would pave the way for efficient and effective poser systems in India (ISGTF; MoP 2013a).
+In this context, innovations in power sector through distributed/decentralized generation (DG), micro-grid and smart grid would pave the way for efficient and effective power systems in India (ISGTF 2013; MoP 2013).

 Implementation of DG results in direct economic benefits including reduction in operation and maintenance (O&M) costs, capital investment to upgrade the generation, fuel cost, and dependency on fossil fuels.
-Other indirect benefits include reduced investment for pollution prevention and health-related expenses, apart from achieving the national and local energy independence (El-Khattam, Hegazy and Salama 2005; Pathomthat and Ramakumar 2004).
+Other indirect benefits include reduced investment for pollution prevention and health-related expenses, apart from achieving the national and local energy independence (El-Khattam et al. 2005; Pathomthat and Ramakumar 2004).
 DG and micro-grid have the versatility of incorporation of next generation power technologies such as smart grid architecture, advanced metering infrastructure (AMI), biofuel generation using algae, electricity from solid waste, and energy plantation.
 Certainly the future energy resources have to renewable in nature, to meet the growing demand; distributed generation and micro-grid facilitates energy generation near load centers.
 Exploitation of RE sources and reduction of T & D losses certainly make the energy sector sustainable while achieving energy independence.

-Need for the Study
+1.2 Need for the Study

 India with fastest growing economy, the dependence of energy has increased manifold due to industrialization and the impetus given to infrastructure development.
-The trajectory of energy generation, transportation, and consumption has to be understood in order to adopt the sustainable energy management strategies to avert any energy crisis (Ramachandra 2008; Ravindranath and Balachandra 2009).
+The trajectory of energy generation, transportation and consumption has to be understood in order to adopt the sustainable energy management strategies to avert any energy crisis (Ramachandra 2008; Ravindranath and Balachandra 2009).
 Effective DSM (Demand Side Management) techniques include budgeting non-commercial energy resources in the present energy scenario and end use efficiency improvements.
 The present study analyses developments in the energy sector in India from generation to end use.
 Energy conservation needs to be achieved through the improvements in the end-use devices to have a sustainable and pollution free growth.
-Technological interventions will give scope to utilize locally available non-conventional, renewable energy resources (Kumar, Christopher and Singh 2013).
+Technological interventions will give scope to utilize locally available non-conventional, renewable energy resources (Kumar et al. 2013).
 Substitution of fossil fuels through RE sources will also help in attaining energy independence in the region.
-However, this requires assessment of the resources and patterns of energy consumption from various resources (commercial and noncommercial), apart from techno-economic feasibility of alternate energy trajectory.
+However, this requires assessment of the resources and patterns of energy consumption from various resources (commercial and non-commercial), apart from techno-economic feasibility of alternate energy trajectory.